simon0302010/efisnake/README.md

 1. Insert the USB drive into the target machine.
 2. Boot the machine and enter the UEFI boot menu (usually by pressing a key like F12, F10 or F8 during startup).
 3. Select the USB drive to boot from it.
-4. The Efisnake game should start automatically.
+4. The game should start automatically.

 ### Controls